project8/locust_mc/README.md

 # locust_mc

-locust_mc is a monte carlo simulation package of the receiver chain for Project 8.
+locust_mc is a monte carlo simulation package for simulating RF signals.

 ### Instructions For Use:

-Once locust is installed and added to your path (see Installing in Section #4), it runs and is typically configured on the command line as:
+After installation, Locust runs on the command line as
 ```
   $ LocustSim config=/path/to/config/LocustConfigFile.json
 ```